mont5piques/caldav_calendar_te/README.md

 - [x] ~~Remove mcrypt and replace with openssl.~~ Thank you @MAT-WEISS-2017
 * User feature requests are always welcome but I cannot guarantee if I can pull it off ... :relaxed:

-**Random Color Quickie**

-Multiple Calendars are created with the same color.
-To quickly get a random coloring scheme, just import the following into database `UPDATE caldav_calendars SET color = substring(MD5(RAND()), -6);` after initial sync of calendars.

 **Submitting Issues**

 Since this is a **USE AT YOUR OWN RISK** plugin, any submitted issues may or may not be attended to in any timely manner.
 I will be introducing bugs and fixing and back again.
 Issue Submitting is by all means totally welcome since details given by users will help me out ...